alvarotrigo/fullPage.js/README.md

 - `dropEffect` (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether or not to use the drop effect on sections / slides.
 [Read more about how to apply the the drop effect option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Drop-Effect).

 - `dropEffectOptions`: (default: `{ speed: 2300, color: '#F82F4D', zIndex: 9999}`).
 Allows to configure the parameters for the drop effect when using the option `dropEffect:true`.[Read more about how to apply the the drop effect option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Drop-Effect).

+- `waterEffect` (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
+Defines whether or not to use the water effect on sections / slides.
+[Read more about how to apply the the water effect option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Water-Effect).

+- `waterEffectOptions`: (default: `{ animateContent: true, animateOnMouseMove: true}`).
+Allows to configure the parameters for the water effect when using the option `waterEffect:true`.[Read more about how to apply the the water effect option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Water-Effect).

 - `cards`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether or not to use the cards effect on sections/slides.
 [Read more about how to apply the cards option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Cards).